tainacan/tainacan-wiki/README.md

 **Hello and Welcome to the Wiki!!** This is the home for Tainacan's documentation.

-> Tainacan is a powerful and flexible repository platform for *WordPress*.
+> Tainacan is an open source, powerful and flexible repository platform for *WordPress*.
 Manage and publish your digital collections as easily as you publish a post on your blog while having all professional repository platform tools available.

 You can browse or search for specific topics on the side menu.
 Follows some relevant links:
 <br>